OVERVIEW:

 Requirements for Admission to the Speech-Language Pathology Master's Degree Program:

-To be eligible for consideration, applicants must satisfy both the general and the specific requirements:
+To be eligible for consideration, applicants must satisfy the respective requirements below.

 General Requirements: